InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/README.md

 # Commands & Setup
 For CIRA only test
-python -m nuitka --windows-disable-console cira.py
+python3 -m nuitka --windows-disable-console cira.py

 In Updater Folder
-python -m nuitka --windows-disable-console updater.py
+python3 -m nuitka --windows-disable-console updater.py
 Put updater.build, updater.cmd and updater.exe in a Zip for distribution

 In Client Folder
-python -m nuitka --windows-disable-console -o UPT.exe main.py
+python3 -m nuitka --windows-disable-console -o UPT.exe main.py
 This command will take some time to run
 ZIP the main.build, main.cmd and UPT.exe into a ZIP file called UPT.zip
 Move the UPT.zip to the same folder as the Server.py